ArturCzopek/prediction-app/README.md

 ## To do - 1.0

-- [ ] - BE - connection to mysql based on envs
 - [ ] - BE - logging configuration
 - [ ] - FE - action buttons on match card (add prediction, add result)
 - [ ] - FE - adding match result (only admin user)
 - [ ] - FE - adding new match (only admin user)
 - [ ] - FE - adding user type/prediction
-- [ ] - FE - case handling on match card (add type only if match has not started yet)
 - [ ] - FE - whole ranking table
 - [ ] - FE - not found page
 - [ ] - D - installation instruction